COVID-19-plots/maincovidplotsrepo/carlosbrody/src/README.md

 Within [fndefs.jl](./fndefs.jl):

+The workhorses are:

 `plotSingle()` plots a single time series.

 `plotMany()` plots multiple time series and adds a legend.

+As optional arguments, they take the plotting function (`plot` or `semilogy`), a function to apply to each series before plotting it, a function to generate the legend label for each series, and several others.

+Then other functions are used as convenient entryways to `plotMany()`:

 `plotCumulative()` plots many cumulative case time series.